xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 Okay seams legit, but how can you actually to do that?

 There are several technologies available, depending on the platform.
 For the web, I did a lot of testing in the past, with [Selenium](http://seleniumhq.org).
-At my last job at [Ranorex](https://www.ranorex.com/) we wrote a whole product around Selenium called [Webtestit](https://www.ranorex.com/webtestit/)!
+At my last job at [Ranorex](//www.ranorex.com/) we wrote a whole product around Selenium called [Webtestit](//www.ranorex.com/webtestit/)!
 (That's awesome by the way, check it out).
-From DevExpress there is [TestCafe](https://www.devexpress.com/products/testcafestudio/) but I didn't had a chance to use it in a real world project yet.
+From DevExpress there is [TestCafe](//www.devexpress.com/products/testcafestudio/) but I didn't had a chance to use it in a real world project yet.

 For Windows-Desktop there are another load of options.
-There is [Ranorex Studio](https://www.ranorex.com/why-ranorex/), [Coded-UI-Tests](https://docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2019) from Microsoft, [WinAppDriver](https://github.com/microsoft/WinAppDriver) from Microsoft, [Project Sikuli](http://doc.sikuli.org) and of course there is [EasyTest](https://documentation.devexpress.com/eXpressAppFramework/113206/Concepts/Debugging-Testing-and-Error-Handling/Functional-Testing).
+There is [Ranorex Studio](//www.ranorex.com/why-ranorex/), [Coded-UI-Tests](//docs.microsoft.com/en-us/visualstudio/test/use-ui-automation-to-test-your-code?view=vs-2019) from Microsoft, [WinAppDriver](//github.com/microsoft/WinAppDriver) also from Microsoft, [Project Sikuli](http://doc.sikuli.org) and of course there is [EasyTest](//documentation.devexpress.com/eXpressAppFramework/113206/Concepts/Debugging-Testing-and-Error-Handling/Functional-Testing) from DevExpress.

 To be honest I never looked into EasyTest until now, cause I don't like recorded tests.
 Those are incredible hard to maintain.
 That is not special to EasyTest it self.
 Almost all tools I mentioned above provide some kind of recording, but on EasyTest it self, I disliked it for another reason: A special script language.
-That wouldn't be that bad, if it would be a [turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) language, but it isn't.
-The language is a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) special for tests, and it's easy to read, but I never got warm with it.
+That wouldn't be that bad, if it would be a [turing-complete](//en.wikipedia.org/wiki/Turing_completeness) language, but it isn't.
+The language is a [DSL](//en.wikipedia.org/wiki/Domain-specific_language) special for tests, and it's easy to read, but I never got warm with it.
 Most of the teams I work with don't want to learn a new language, especially on top on new concepts (yes there are a lot of people out there, want to start testing, but have no idea how).

-But then I discovered an [old blog post](https://community.devexpress.com/blogs/xaf/archive/2011/05/04/how-to-write-easytests-in-code.aspx) (!!) from [Tolis](https://github.com/apobekiaris) (the creator of [eXpand-framework](http://expandframework.com)) how to write EasyTests in C# and started to play with it.
-And what should I say?
+But then I discovered an [old blog post](//community.devexpress.com/blogs/xaf/archive/2011/05/04/how-to-write-easytests-in-code.aspx) (!!) from [Tolis](//github.com/apobekiaris) (the creator of [eXpand-framework](http://expandframework.com)) how to write EasyTests in C# and started to play with it.
+After checking out this [SupportCenter article](//www.devexpress.com/Support/Center/Question/Details/T710782/how-to-write-easytests-in-code) I got it working, and what should I say?
 I'm in love.
-But let's talk about a powerful functional testing pattern first:
+But let's talk about a powerful functional testing pattern first: The Page-Object-Pattern.

 ## Page-Object-Pattern